Search

 Food and drink in Asia

 Something different: Green papaya salad.
-The base of this exotic salad comes in the form of shredded papaya before being topped with peanuts, spices and A LOT of chilli.
-Be warned, this specialty can often be seriously spicy.
+This flavoursome salad has a base of shredded papaya topped with peanuts, spices and chillis.
+Be warned, this speciality can often be seriously spicy.

-There are definite similarities between the culinary delights of Sri Lanka and neighbouring India, but the wonders of Sri Lankan cuisine deserve to be recognised in their own right.
+Whilst there are similarities between Sri Lankan and Indian cuisines, the wonders of Sri Lankan cuisine deserve recognition.
 Aromatic curries, flavoursome chutneys and the freshest seafood can be found throughout the country.
-However, the best food in Sri Lanka comes in the form of its obscure local classics.
-Hoppers (a bowl of rice flour with a fried egg at the centre) and pol sambol (a spicy, coconut based chutney eaten with roti) are just a couple of examples of dishes that you won’t find anywhere else in the world.
-Sri Lanka is also a hotspot for those who can’t do without their morning brew, being the fourth largest producer of tea on the planet after China, India and Kenya.
+However, the best food in Sri Lanka comes in the form of its unique local classics.
+Pol sambol, for example (a spicy, coconut-based chutney eaten with roti).
+Sri Lanka, the world’s fourth-largest producer of tea, is also perfect for those who love their morning brew.

 Truly unique and utterly flavourful, Vietnamese food blends flavours from the region in an ingenious manner.
 The delicately flavoured noodle broth of pho and wholesome pork baguettes in the form of banh mi have rightly become firm favourites in western culture but so many other traditional classics are yet to have migrated from the country’s bustling street food vendors.
 Local favourites include the glutenous banh trang nuong, a barbecued rice paper treat topped with egg and expertly balanced herbs, and hoi cuon, fresh spring rolls with crunchy vegetables, delicate spices and fresh prawns.
-You’ll often wonder what goes into some of the food and most likely won’t be able to pronounce their names but we advise you dive into the street food scene with an open mind and treat your tastebuds to the spectacular flavours on offer.
-For more details about the culinary delights of Vietnam have a read of our blog by clicking here.

 Something different: Bahn cuon.
 Pork, prawns and mushrooms are ground up, wrapped in fresh sheets of rice, topped with crispy onions and served with an aromatic dipping sauce.